pszajows/openai-examples/README.md

 __The original repository contains some deprecated code as of August 2023.
-In this repository I corrected the example for QA (based on Wikipedia data about Summer Olympics 2020.__
+In this repository I corrected the example for QA (based on Wikipedia data about Summer Olympics 2020).
+The rest of the repository is still to be corrected.__

 # OpenAI Cookbook